Top Rated in Orange County

 Patients are allowed to return to regular daily activities no more than 2 weeks following surgery and to return to full physical activity no more than one month following surgery.
 Patients typically find Brachioplasty surgery comfortable and the pain tolerable.
 Patients undergoing minimally invasive Brachioplasty, i.e. scarless arm lift, will typically require more frequent follow up over the first 10 days following surgery which includes 5 sessions of aggressive lymphatic massage but will find their overall recovery even less strenuous than traditional Brachioplasty.
 This is because they will avoid having to heal long surgical excision lines.

 The surgical excision line has historically been the major disadvantage of traditional arm lift surgery.
 This is because even though the incision lines do heal well, they do demonstrate a prolonged six months to the one-year healing period before they are maximally faded.
 In contrast, patients with moderate to severe skin redundancy undergoing minimally invasive Brachioplasty may observe some skin wrinkling that tends to dissipate over the first four to six months.
-Our Surgical Team encourages patients interested in arm lift surgery to view the Brachioplasty before and after photographs to appreciate the nuances of both traditional and minimally invasive arm lifts prior to making their preferred arm lift technique.
+Dr. Paris encourages patients interested in arm lift surgery to view the Brachioplasty before and after photographs to appreciate the nuances of both traditional and minimally invasive arm lifts prior to making their preferred arm lift technique.

 Frequently Asked Questions: